BlockHorizons/BlockSniper/README.md

 BlockSniper has several commands to edit your world.
 The commands work as follows:
 >> /snipe <type> <radius> <block(s)> : Snipe an edit type at the location you're looking at.
 >
-> Additional blocks can be added by sepparating them with a comma.
+> Additional blocks can be added by separating them with a comma.
 >
 >
 >> /brushwand <type> <radius> <block(s)> : Set a wand with an edit type to shoot everytime you hold your finger on the screen or interact.
 >
-> Additional blocks can here too be added by sepparating them with a comma.
+> Additional blocks can here too be added by separating them with a comma.

 ## Are there permissions?
 Where can I find them?
 A full list of permissions can be found in the [plugin.yml](https://github.com/Sandertv/BlockSniper/blob/master/plugin.yml) file.